flamwenco/40s-wiki-backup/why.md

     - numbers and symbols in familiar locations,
     -	function keys intuitively arranged.

 The keymap provides familiar elements for easier initial use but also more efficient layer-based alternatives that can be grown into.
 The [KeymapDB](https://keymapdb.com/) has additional keymap examples for different board size, shape, preferences and needs.
+Some additional layering techniques used with much smaller boards are described in [How](/how).

 ![why_keymap_hillside.drawio.png](/image/why_keymap_hillside.drawio.png)